mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 name:     Silent Intensity
 text:     **Echo**
-          Give a friendly minion +4⚔️ during your opponents turn.
+          Give an allied minion +4⚔️ during your opponents turn.

 name:     Snow Chaser
 text:     **Infiltrate**: When this minion dies, return it to your hand.